-UV / SUN SAFE POLICY
+SUN SAFE POLICY

-Australia has one of the highest rates of skin cancer in the world with two in three Australians developing some form of skin cancer before the age of 70.
+Australia has one of the highest rates of skin cancer in the world with more than two in three Australians developing some form of skin cancer their lifetime.
 Too much of the sun's UV radiation can cause sunburn, skin and eye damage and skin cancer.
 Infants and toddlers up to four years of age are particularly vulnerable to UV damage due to lower levels of melanin and a thinner stratum corneum (the outermost layer of skin).
 UV damage accumulated during childhood and adolescence is strongly associated with an increased risk of skin cancer later in life (Cancer Council Australia).